Painful intelligence: What AI can tell us about human suffering: Reducing self-needs

-Reducing the survival instinct, or behaviour and information-processing aiming at self-preservation, would seem to be equally useful for reducing suffering.
+Likewise, reducing the survival instinct, or information-processing aiming at self-preservation, would seem to be useful for reducing suffering.
 Again, it could be objected that it is not good for the agent: such reduction may increase the probability of injury and even death.
 If I had no survival instinct, I might just happily go and pat a tiger I see in the jungle.
 This is a valid point, but we could still try to reduce the intensity of suffering incurred.
 In fact, religions and spiritual traditions invariably propose some method to cope with fear of death and mortality.
-Fear of death may often be unreasonable: I may even suffer from seeing a tiger on TV.
+Fear of death may sometimes be paralyzing, and quite often, it is unreasonable since I may even suffer from seeing a tiger on TV.
 Therefore, a moderate reduction in survival instinct might have mainly positive consequences.
-One method would be to reduce the mental simulations of injury and death; we will get back to this point in the next chapter where we look at reduction of simulation by meditation.
+One method would be to reduce the mental simulations of injury and death; we will get back to this point in the next chapter, where we look at reduction of simulation by meditation.